KernelWanderers/OCSysInfo/README.md

 - @[1Revenger1](https://github.com/1Revenger1) — for implementing input device detection for Linux platforms.

+- @[Yuichiro](https://github.com/YuiiiPTChan) — for assistance in testing the application in its various stages.

 - @[flababah](https://github.com/flababah/) — for https://github.com/flababah/cpuid.py

 - @[renegadevi](https://gitlab.com/renegadevi) — for extensive amounts of help with fixing the source code's faulty logic.